sashadarling/Godsend.js/README.md

-Godsend
+Godsend.js
 ===========

-Godsend is a simple javascript library for either pre-loading or lazy-loading assets.
+Godsend.js is a simple javascript library for either pre-loading or lazy-loading assets.

 Usage
 -----